-2.1 In general, FightMND will not fund any equipment purchase as part of this Drug Development Grant.
-However, following written approval from FightMND, equipment purchased with FightMND funds within the terms of the grant must not be modified or removed from the Grantee's institution without FightMND's permission.
-Should the primary investigator move to another institution during the tenure of the grant, FightMND reserves the right that the equipment be transferred with him/her following negotiation.
+2.1.
+In general, FightMND will not fund any equipment purchase as part of this Drug Development Grant.
+However, in the exceptional circumstance where FightMND approves the purchase of equipment using FightMND funds, and the Primary Investigator and Administering Institution has received written approval from FightMND for the purchase of equipment using FightMND funds, the equipment purchased within the terms of the Grant must not be modified or removed from the Grantee's institution without FightMND's permission.
+Should the Primary Investigator move to another institution during the tenure of the Grant, FightMND reserves the right that the equipment be transferred with him/her following negotiation.

-3. ETHICAL CONSIDERATIONS
+3. ETHICAL CONSIDERATIONS.

-- 3.1 It is the responsibility of the applicants have ethical committee approval for all or part of the planned research.
-This should ideally be in place at the time of applying for funding. - 3.2 Approvals must be received, and copies provided to FightMND upon request, prior to the grant commencing.
+- 3.1.
+It is the responsibility of the Applicants have ethical committee approval for all or part of the planned research.
+This should ideally be in place at the time of applying for funding. - 3.2.
+Approvals must be received, and copies provided to FightMND upon request, prior to the Drug Development Grant commencing.